vangoghworldwide/linkedart/README.md

 http://vocab.getty.edu/aat/300388256 | Dutch

 ### Current owner
 Describe the [current owner](https://linked.art/model/object/ownership/#ownership) of the artwork by relating it to a museum or person.
-Use the Linked Art type Group for a Museum and the Linked art type Person for an individuel.
+Use the Linked Art type Group for a Museum and the Linked art type Person for an individual.
+You're allowed to use the Linked Art type Actor if you're uncertain about the type.

 ```javascript
 {